REPAIR CAFE GODALMING

 - Small electrical items

-- Objects in wood, metal or ceramics
+- Broken objects in wood, metal or ceramics

 Repair Cafe Godalming is looking for practical people who enjoy fixing and mending, especially those with electrical skills.